gitmachtl/scripts/cardano/testnet/README.md

 ### Claiming rewards from the ITN Testnet with only SK/PK keys

-If you ran a stakepool on the ITN and you only have your owner SK ed25519(e) and VK keys you can claim your rewards now<br>
+If you ran a stakepool on the ITN and you only have your owner SK ed25519(e) and VK keys you can claim your rewards now

+<br><b>Steps:</b>
 1. Convert your ITN keys into a Shelley Staking Address by running:
    <br>```./0x_convertITNtoStakeAddress.sh <StakeAddressName> <Private_ITN_Key_File>  <Public_ITN_Key_File>```
    <br>```./0x_convertITNtoStakeAddress.sh myitnrewards mypool.itn.skey mypool.itn.vkey```